 The Community Colleges are committed to a policy of affirmative action, equal opportunity, equal education, non-discrimination, and diversity.
 They are committed to providing a learning, working and living environment - whether in person or in the virtual/online setting - for their students, employees and other members of the College Community, which values the diverse backgrounds of all people.
 The Colleges are committed to assuring that the "College Experience" is one that challenges, empowers, supports, and prepares its students to live in, work in, and value our increasingly global and diverse world.
-The Colleges believe that the diversity of socio-economic, racial, ethnic, religious, gender, sexual orientation, age and disability backgrounds of members of the College Community enriches the institutions and their various constituencies.
-The Colleges will not tolerate behavior based on bigotry, which has the effect of discriminating against any member of their communities.
+The Colleges believe that the diversity of socio-economic, racial, ethnic, religious, gender, sexual orientation, age and disability backgrounds of members of the Colleges will not tolerate behavior based on bigotry, which has the effect of discriminating against any member of their communities.